 The streets around Covent Garden and the Piazza are just as colorful and fun.
 Many of the names reflect the history of the area, including King Street, Charles Street and Henrietta Street, which were named for King Charles I and Queen Henrietta.
 Floral Street, Long Acre and Neal Street are particularly fine for shopping.
 You’ll find classic British pubs interspersed with familiar names.
 Keep a lookout for the Lamb & Flag pub on tiny Rose Street near Covent Garden, which opened its doors in 1623 and is the oldest pub in the area.

 Walking along the shopping streets is fun even if you’re not a big shopper.
 There’s just such a vibrant energy to the Covent Garden area.
 If you love the classic double decker buses and riding the Tube in London, stop in the London Transport Museum just off the Piazza.
-They have a wonderful gift shop that we pop in every time we’re strolling through the neighbourhood.
+They have a wonderful gift shop that we pop in every time we’re strolling through the neighborhood.

-If you would like to stay near all the excitement and fun of London’s West End and Covent Garnden and yet enjoy a tranquil apartment setting, our Eden studio rental near Trafalgar Square is a great choice!
+If you would like to stay near all the excitement and fun of London’s West End and Covent Garden and yet enjoy a tranquil apartment setting, our Eden studio rental near Trafalgar Square is a great choice!
 It’s set on a quiet street between the Thames and the Strand just a short stroll from Covent Garden.
-Catch a theatre show in the evenings, stop by a local pub for a pint and enjoy the atmosphere of Covent Garden all just a few minutes walking from the Eden!
+Catch a theater show in the evenings, stop by a local pub for a pint and enjoy the atmosphere of Covent Garden all just a few minutes walking from the Eden!

-Find out more about what to see and do in Covent Garden by visiting our Covent Garden neighbourhood guide.
+Find out more about what to see and do in Covent Garden by visiting our Covent Garden neighborhood guide.
 We hope you’ll enjoy discovering this vibrant and fun area on your next trip to London!